 Support with taking your medication

-- Keep a diary or planner and tick of each dose as you take it
+- keep a diary or planner, and tick off each dose as you take it

-- Put your medication in a place that is part of your daily routine, such as, next to your breakfast things, on your dining table or eating tray
+- put your medication in a place that is part of your daily routine - for example, next to your breakfast things, on your dining table or eating tray

-You can buy a range of aids to help you take your medicines such as:
+You can use an aid to help you take your medicines such as: